Shrishtisinghh2000/Shrishti_Singh/README.md

 # Looking for patterns in the noise.
 Hello World!
-I am Shrishti Singh.
+I am Shrishti Singh👋.

 ## Who Am I?
 I am a Data Professional Aspirant with 1.5+ years of experience in data analysis focusing on and aiming to contribute to Deep Learning and NLP.
 I have a proven track record of  python scripting and producing comprehensive project reports using power query.